-It is therefore recommended that as a Purchaser, you should always commission your own Survey Report.
+It is therefore recommended that as a Purchaser, you should always commission your own Home Survey.
 The report is prepared with the individual Purchaser’s requirements in mind.
 The report will highlight whether there are any major misgivings, which will be reflected in any Valuation; assuming that one is to be provided.

 Market Value is defined as:

 ‘The estimated amount for which an asset or liability should exchange on the valuation date between a willing buyer and a willing seller in an arm’s length transaction after proper marketing and where the parties had each acted knowledgeably, prudently and without compulsion.’